 Steven Santini, formerly drafted in the second round of the 2013 draft, has played in every 2017 game for the New Jersey Devils, and in that time, he has managed to dole out 16 hits in five games – the fourth most in the NHL since the turn of the year.

-But the 6’2’’, 207 lbs Santini isn’t simply laying out checks, he’s also fired four shots on goal, blocked four shots, spent time on the ice short-handed, is yet to be penalised for a foul, has scored two points, and has a team leading +5 rating.
-Only Quincey (+4), Palmieri (+1) and Yhann Auvitu (+1) also boast a positive rating for the Devils.
+But the 6’2’’, 207 lbs Santini isn’t simply laying out checks, he’s also fired four shots on goal, blocked four shots, spent time on the ice short-handed, is yet to be penalized for a foul, has scored two points, and has a team-leading +5 rating.
+Only Quincey (+4), Palmieri (+1) and Yohann Auvitu (+1) also boast a positive rating for the Devils.

 New Jersey on the rise?

 The New Jersey Devils won their first game with Santini in their team, hosting the bruising Boston Bruins 3-0, and then won on the very next day, in Carolina.
 Unfortunately, since then, the Devils have fallen to the Toronto Maple Leafs, Edmonton Oilers, and Florida Panthers, only scraping a point from the Western Conference’s Oilers.

 Dropping points in the conference will prove to be costly, but seeing their formerly well-standing home record erode over the past three games will drag them down the table further.
 Luckily for the Devils, they now embark on a four-game road trip.

 Now, whilst the Devils have a significantly worse record on the road (6-12-5 away, 10-6-3 home), this is the perfect chance for them to scrape some much-needed points without the fear of handing some over to those battling with them in the conference.
 This could be the trip where head coach John Hynes tries to improve line chemistry, mixes it up, finds some good matches, and has a team ready and drilled for when they return and face six Eastern Conference teams in eight games.